The planetary nebula Abell 48 and its [WN] nucleus: Siblings, Progenitors and Progeny

-Alternatively, there may be other more exotic post-AGB scenarios worth considering, For example, Miller Bertolami et al. (2011) have suggested that diffusion-induced CNO-flashes in a cooling white dwarf (the diffusion-induced nova or DIN scenario) might be applicable to PB~8.
-While the surface abundance of nitrogen is expected to be enhanced in the DIN scenario, we deem this to be unlikely for Abell~48, as the requirement of a low-mass, low-metallicity white dwarf progenitor does not appear to be met.
-Furthermore, the mass of the ionized nebula is typical of post-AGB ejected material, and such a significant mass ejection is not expected from a cooling white dwarf with a post-AGB age of 10$^6$ to 10$^7$ years (see Miller Bertolami et al. 2011).
+Alternatively, there may be other more exotic post-AGB channels worth considering.
+For example, Miller Bertolami et al. (2011) have suggested that diffusion-induced CNO-flashes in a cooling WD, the diffusion-induced nova (DIN) scenario, might apply to PB~8 and the peculiar variable CK~Vul (Hajduk, van Hoof \& Zijlstra 2013, and references therein).
+While the surface abundance of nitrogen is enhanced in the DIN scenario, we deem this to be unlikely for Abell~48, as the requirement of a low-metallicity WD progenitor does not appear to be met.
+Furthermore, the nebular ionized mass is typical of post-AGB ejected material, and such a significant mass ejection is not expected from a WD with a cooling age of 10$^6$ to 10$^7$ years (see Miller Bertolami et al. 2011).

-Overall, a variety of evolutionary pathways for CSPN evolution is indicated, based on a review of the recent and current literature (e.g. M\'endez 1991; Werner 1992; Rauch et al. 1998; Herwig 2001; Bl\"ocker 2001; Werner \& Herwig 2006; Todt et al. 2010a; Werner 2012; Quirion, Fontaine \& Brassard 2012).
+Overall, a variety of evolutionary pathways for CSPN evolution is indicated, based on a review of the recent and current literature (e.g. M\'endez 1991; Werner 1992; Rauch et al. 1998; Herwig 2001; Bl\"ocker 2001; De Marco et al. 2002; Miller Bertolami \& Althaus 2006; Werner \& Herwig 2006; Todt et al. 2010a; Werner 2012; Quirion, Fontaine \& Brassard 2012).
 Table~\ref{table:pathways} summarizes these pathways.
 The first column defines an initial condition for the evolutionary route, the second column gives the route in symbolic form, and the last column gives some candidate examples, primarily drawn from Table~\ref{table:CSPNabund}.
 On the basis of the data presented in Table~\ref{table:pathways}, it seems that more theoretical work is required to explain post-AGB stars with an Abell~48-like abundance pattern, with or without residual surface hydrogen.
-It seems the last two proposed evolutionary pathways are the most viable alternatives, either a previously unknown post-AGB evolutionary route, perhaps a post-early AGB pathway, with mass exchange truncating the evolution, or a binary merger of two white dwarfs.
+It seems the last two proposed evolutionary pathways are the most viable alternatives, either a previously unknown post-AGB evolutionary route, perhaps a post-early AGB pathway, with mass exchange truncating the evolution, or a binary merger of two WDs.